Coming out when the labels don’t fit

 I didn’t consciously know I was queer for a long time, so it didn’t really feel like I was ‘holding it in’ until I finally came out and thought, “wow, where’s that weird sense of indefinable tension that I’ve been carrying around for literally my whole life?”.

-I’m bisexual, so it was possible to coast for a while there just dating cis boys.
+I date people of all genders, so it was possible to coast for a while there just dating cis boys.
 It was possible, but it really wasn’t much fun.
-In fact, it was awful and confusing and deeply painful, but it was possible.
+In fact, it was confusing and deeply painful, but it was possible.
 What I didn’t realise before I came out is that being queer isn’t just about who you have sex with, it’s about who you are.

 About four years ago I realised that I’d never felt entirely comfortable in the birth given category of ‘woman’.
 I love women, I think being a woman and being proud of it is one of the best things a person can be, but for a while now I’ve been questioning whether I’m actually on that team.